-The WASP-South array of 8 wide-field cameras was the Southern station of the WASP transit-search project (Pollacco et al. 2006).
-WASP-South observed the field of TOI-836 repeatedly over the years 2006 to 2014, observing with a broad-band filter, and accumulating a total of 93,000 photometric data points.
+The WASP-South array of eight wide-field cameras was the Southern station of the WASP transit-search project (Pollacco et al. 2006).
+WASP-South observed the field of TOI-836 repeatedly over the years 2006 to 2014, observing with a broad-band filter, and accumulating a total of 93 000 photometric data points.
 While the precision of these observations is not sufficient to detect the transits, the long-duration monitoring is ideal for detecting photometric activity due to star spots.
 We thus searched the data for a rotational modulation using the methods discussed in Maxted et al. (2011).
-We find a persistent periodicity with a period of 22.0 ± 0.1 days, where the uncertainty estimate makes allowance for phase changes caused by changing star-spot patterns.
-The amplitude varies from 3 to 8 mmag and the false-alarm probability in each season's dataset is typically < 1%.
-In Figure 7 we show periodograms from two seasons of data, together with the resulting modulation profile from folding the data.
+We find a persistent periodicity with a period of 22.0 $\pm$ 0.1 d, where the uncertainty estimate makes allowance for phase changes caused by changing starspot patterns.
+The amplitude varies from 3 to 8 mmag and the false-alarm probability in each season's data set is typically < 1 per cent.
+In Fig. 7 we show periodograms from two seasons of data, together with the resulting modulation profile from folding the data.